Using Zoom IQ for Sales

 How Zoom IQ generates metrics and analytics from meetings

-When an account Admin assigns you Zoom IQ, your meetings with external participants, such as meetings with prospective clients, will be recorded to the cloud.
+When an account Admin assigns you a Zoom IQ license, your meetings with external participants, such as meetings with prospective clients, will be recorded to the cloud.
 Depending on how this is configured by your admin, external participants will need to provide consent to the recording, but internal participants may also need to provide consent.

-Once the meeting is finished, the cloud recording is transcribed and analyzed by Zoom IQ’s specialized systems, which then generates metrics and analytics from your conversations.
+Once the meeting is finished, the cloud recording is transcribed and analyzed by Zoom IQ’s specialized systems, which then generate metrics and analytics from your conversations.

 How to review recordings and metrics